 After the 185-day period, you'll need a Dutch licence.

-If you plan to rent a vehicle, consider getting an international drivers' licence.
-Car rental companies can require an international licence (for insurance purposes).
+If you plan to rent a vehicle, get an international driver's permit (IDP).
+Car rental companies may need you to provide an IDP for insurance purposes.

 If you're arrested or jailed, the Australian Government will do what it can to help you under our

-The minimum age for purchasing all forms of alcohol and tobacco in the Netherlands is 18 years.
+The minimum age for purchasing alcohol and tobacco in the Netherlands is 18 years.

 You could face criminal penalties, including heavy fines and/or imprisonment if: